phmatray/TaLibStandard/README.md

-# GLPM.TaLibStandard
+TaLibStandard
 TaLib in C# for .NET Standard

-Written by Gregory Leflot and Philippe Matray
+Written by Philippe Matray